jaysay69/jaysayportfolio/README.md

 #### Willis Towers Watson | 2018 - 2019
 <img src="wtw.jpg" width="250" height="250" />

-- Analyze and importing sensitive data.
+- Analyze and import sensitive data.
-- Make sure data is secure and properly cleansed before we import it to database
+- Make sure data is secure and properly cleansed before we import it to the database